rn1hd/rn1hd/README.md

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

 - I think you are doing a pretty **good job** as an interviewer.
-Asking me tough questions is challenging, but that approach helps us navigate where do I stand and what I can do better as an individual.
+Asking me tough questions is challenging, but that approach helps us navigate where I stand and what I can do better as an individual.

 #### **When can you start?**